The following professionals lent their expertise to this article:

 Gather All Necessary Documents

-Financial aid applications often ask for additional materials, like an essay, purpose statement, and recommendation letters.
-These materials take time to complete, so it’s imperative to develop and collect them well in advance of the deadline.
-Review requirements thoroughly to build your application folder and ensure you have everything needed.
+Financial aid applications often ask for additional materials, like essays, purpose statements, and recommendation letters.
+These materials take time to gather and complete, so it’s imperative to develop and collect them well in advance of the submittal due date.

 Receive Feedback on Supplemental Materials